thinkcompany/think_dev-standards/development-standards/css.md

 .error { color: #f00; }
 ```

-Do not indent rules; all rules should be flush with the left margin of the editor.
+Do not indent rules; all rules must be flush with the left margin of the editor.

 ### Quotes